kgrossjo/kgrossjo.github.io/src/contents/about.md

 ---

 Wintersmith is made by [Johan Nordberg][1] and licensed under the [MIT-license][2].
-This footer text can be edited in about.md

-These are personal musing of an insignificant hacker.
+These are the personal musings of an insignificant hacker.

 [1]: http://johan-nordberg.com
 [2]: http://opensource.org/licenses/MIT